Latvia sees good and bad as Russian money haven

 FKTK data show that while domestic deposits fell between the end of 2010 and July 2012, non-residents' deposits have risen 25 percent to a record 5.8 billion Latvian lats ($10.78 billion).

-The coincidence is striking but does not make it possible to quantify the hot money flowing from Cyprus into Latvia.
+The coincidence is striking but does not make it possible to quantify the hot money leaving Cyprus is flowing into Latvia.

-In a report released on Tuesday, Moody's affirmed its negative outlook on the Baltic banking system, citing deposits from customers in Ukraine, Russia and other Eastern European countries as one of the issues.

-Banks were "sensitive to political and economic trends in their customers' domicile countries, which can change suddenly and unpredictably", it said.
-However, it noted that the FKTK regulator had tightened capital requirements for such banks.

 RESIDENCE PERMIT